-Year 12 pupils in our Young Enterprise team ‘n1neteen’ this year have done exceptionally well, and got the chance to tell the world about their business when they were featured on BBC Radio Sheffield on Saturday 1st June.
+Year 12 pupils from our Sixth Form, in our Young Enterprise team ‘n1neteen’, have done exceptionally well, and got the chance to tell the world about their business when they were featured on BBC Radio Sheffield on Saturday 1st June.

 The Young Enterprise Company Programme is described as providing “a real-life learning opportunity that introduces young people to the realities of the world of work.”
 Pupils aged from 15 to 19 take on the challenge to work together and run their own student company.
 They create, market and sell their own products and are guided by professional business advisors, competing with other teams across the country to work towards being crowned the Young Enterprise Company of the Year.
 Taking part is an invaluable way to gain practical business experience at an early age, and entrepreneurial skills to help with employment.